 Why use skills tests instead of traditional hiring methods?

 There are two main reasons.
-First, we don’t put that much faith into CVs anymore.
+First, we don’t put that much faith into resumes anymore.
 As a hiring aid, they’re fairly outdated.
 They give an overview of what a candidate did and where, but not how they performed.

 As such, you end up relying on the applicants’ honesty as the main basis of your hiring decisions.

 As bad as this is, it’s even worse when you consider that you’re hiring marketers.
 Their job is to sell, and if anyone can present themselves in good light, it’s a marketing expert.
-For this reason alone, CVs aren’t a good choice when hiring a marketer.
+For this reason alone, resumes aren’t a good choice when hiring a marketer.